juliasmith141414/juliasmith-stemteresting/docs/ideation-and-concept-generation.md

 63. Motor
 64. Power a wind turbine with a modular fan
 65. Curdle milk with lemon juice (chemical reaction)
-66. Rotationally accurate modle solar system (Powered with motor that sppeds up with touch sensor and everything moves at the correct rate with gears)
+66. Rotationally accurate model solar system (Powered with motor that speeds up with touch sensor and everything moves at the correct rate with gears)
 67. Touch slider
 68. Tesla Coil
 69. Drive spark gap open and closed with a motor
 70. Centrifuge to separate liquid mixtures (i.e. milk, impure water, koolaid, etc)
 71. Pressure sensor on hammer to show how hard something is being hit
 72. Types of teeth
-73. Turn a telescope and display a different constilation based off of where it is pointing
+73. Turn a telescope and display a different constellation based off of where it is pointing
 74. Build a tower above a certain line
 75. Green screen
 76. Heat sensor
 77. Thermal camera
-78. Boyancy (kid makes a paper boat and puts it on water, marbles are added, sensor tells when boat sinks, speaker plays a "womp womp womp" noise to indicate the boat sunk)
+78. buoyancy (kid makes a paper boat and puts it on water, marbles are added, sensor tells when boat sinks, speaker plays a "womp womp womp" noise to indicate the boat sunk)
 79. Generate and store electric charge
 80. Hydroelectric generator
 81. Run-of- the-River generator model